Skip to content

 Problem 1 — replies were still too short

-Initial training data had a lot of short casual exchanges.
-The model mirrored that style.
+The initial training data had a lot of short, casual exchanges, and the model mirrored that style.
 Users liked the voice but wanted more depth when asking serious questions.

 # Added to system prompt